datasektionen/bawang-content/sektionen/ordnar/body_en.md

 Membership of the Ordförande Emeritus order is awarded to chairmans at the chapter who have served an entire term.

-The Orden's insignia is a fallen five-pointed golden star, with a black field, and a cerise delta in the middle.
+The order's medal is a fallen five-pointed golden star, with a black field, and a cerise delta in the middle.
 The star is coated by a golden laurel wreath.

 Motto: We are the ones actually in charge.